Doishy/Doomsday-Codex/misc/puzzles.md

 [GP, LED, AoI, LED, LM] should work; post Doomsday (B) floating.
 Tap Island, play BS. draw GP, LED, AoI; put back AoI, PN.
 Play LED, play GP, resp crack LED (RRR), draw  AoI, cast and exile PN, LED, LM; play LED and crack for (UUU), play LM for (UUB) and play PN for the Win

+Hulahula's puzzle.

+DD, DR, RoF, LP, LED, LM, AoI in hand.
+Badlands and Volc in play.
+Opp has Leyline of Sanct, tapped out.

+Two possibilities.
+ [CB, LED, GP, GP, GP]
+Rituals for BBBB, land for R and petal for R. DD.
+Cast AoI for RRB.
+Use LED to dump LM and cast CB then loop LM and chain draws into LM using second LED for U. Final GP floating under AoI for win

+or

+BW LED LED CB GP
+You BW for AoI

+AoI for BW, LED, LED.
+Crack LED, LED, LED for RRR RRR UUU, BW for AoI leaving UUU R, into CB and GP.
+R for CB.
+Cb loop LM.
+Cas Lm for UUU.
+GP for the win.